AlibabaCloudDocs/mongodb/intl.en-US/Product Introduction/Scenarios.md

 # Scenarios

-ApsaraDB for MongoDB supports replica set and sharded cluster deployment architectures and provides enterprise-class capabilities such as security audit and point-in-time backup.
+ApsaraDB for MongoDB supports standalone, replica set and sharded cluster deployment architectures and provides enterprise-class capabilities such as security audit and point-in-time backup.
 It has been widely used in Internet, IoT, games, and finance fields.

 ## Read/write splitting